-Results from the budget impact model showed that, with the uptake pattern assumption mentioned above, 390,000 individuals would receive Entresto in the first year (see Table ES5 below).
-After one year of treatment, cost offsets due to reductions in the CHF hospitalization were estimated to be \$1,043 per patient, or approximately 25% of the drug cost.
-Including this cost offset, one-year budget impact is estimated to be approximately \$1.4 billion at the national level.
+Results from the budget impact model showed that, with the uptake pattern assumptions mentioned above, 334,000 individuals would receive Entresto in the first year (see Table ES5 below).
+After one year of treatment, cost offsets due to reductions in the CHF hospitalization were \$1,043 per patient, or approximately 25% of the drug cost.
+Including this cost offset, one-year budget impact is estimated to be approximately \$1.2 billion.

-Over the entire five-year time horizon, we estimate that approximately 1.9 million individuals would receive Entresto for one or more years.
-Total budgetary impact over five years is approximately \$17 billion, or approximately \$3.5 billion in net cost growth per year, despite cost offsets that would average \$1,462 per year of treatment.
+Over the entire five-year time horizon, we estimate that "unmanaged" uptake would lead to approximately 1.7 million persons taking Entresto for one or more years.
+Across this timeframe, the weighted budgetary impact (i.e., adjusted for differing periods of drug utilization and associated cost-offsets) is slightly less than \$9,000 per patient.
+Total budgetary impact over five years is approximately \$15 billion, or approximately \$3 billion in net cost growth per year, despite cost offsets that would average \$1,462 per year of treatment.
 This annualized potential budget impact is well above the budget impact threshold of \$904 million for a new drug.
-In order to not exceed this budget impact threshold, approximately 3.9% of eligible patients could be treated each year at the list price of \$4,560 per year.
+In order to not exceed this budget impact threshold, approximately 9% of eligible patients could be treated each year at the list price of \$4,560 annually.